Dangerous animal list out for comment

 Members of the subcommittee that created the draft list say there is a legitimate reason for every animal on the list.

 People who own these animals can still keep them if they are granted a permit by the board.
-They must abide by several rules in order to receive a permit: they can't breed or replace the animal, they must notify law enforcement if the animal escapes, no one else can handle the animal and the owner must have at least $300,000 in liability insurance, among other requirements.
+They must abide by several rules in order to receive a permit: they can't breed or replace the animal, they must notify law enforcement if the animal escapes, no one else can handle the animal and the owner must have at least

 (c)2014 the Charleston Daily Mail (Charleston, W.Va.)